INFORM — our partnership with Critical Path

 Nat Cursio is an artist working with dance and the body, incorporating choreography, curation and consideration of models that develop and re-consider artistic practice, production and communication.
 Her choreographic has been presented internationally, and she has been invited to contribute to dance and cross-disciplinary projects across Australia, Asia and Europe.
 Nat’s projects have garnered respect for their sophisticated and inventive propositions, dramaturgy and delivery.

-Our second session will take place on 26-30 November at the NORPA Studio in Lismore City Hall, with members of the Idiot Savant Theatre Company, and NORPA Associate Artist Caroline Dunphy.
+Our second session took place on 26-30 November in the Studio at NORPA with members of the Idiot Savant Theatre Company, and NORPA Associate Artist Caroline Dunphy.